Dragi2k/EMU/docs/software_setup.md

 **Misc:** Minor options tuning and instructing Happy Hare that a filamentalist rewinder is used instead of a buffer </br>
 ```
-timeout_pause: 86400		    # Idle time out
+timeout_pause: 86400		    # Idle time out in seconds.
+Set to 24 hours, to allow you to react and fix a pause if a swap issue materialises.
-disable_heater: 60		      # Delay in seconds after which the hotend heater is disabled in the MMU_PAUSE state
+disable_heater: 60		        # Disable the hotend heater 60 seconds after an error is detected to reduce oozing.
-default_extruder_temp: 230	# Default temperature for performing swaps and forming tips when not in print (overridden by gate map)
+default_extruder_temp: 230	    # Default temperature for performing swaps and forming tips when not in print (overridden by gate map).
+230C is a good all around temperature for most material types.
-extruder_temp_variance: 30	# When waiting for extruder temperature this is the +/- permissible variance in degrees (>= 1)
+extruder_temp_variance: 30	    # When waiting for extruder temperature this is the +/- permissible variance in degrees (>= 1).

 startup_home_if_unloaded: 0	    # 0 = do nothing
 startup_reset_ttg_map: 0	    #  0 = do nothing
-show_error_dialog: 0		        # 0 = show error in console
+show_error_dialog: 0		    # 0 = show error in console only.
+No mainsail pop-up
 preload_attempts: 5		        # How many "grabbing" attempts are made to pick up the filament with preload feature
 strict_filament_recovery: 0	    # If enabled with MMU with toolhead sensor, this will cause filament position recovery to
                                 # perform extra moves to look for filament trapped in the space after extruder but before sensor
+                                # This is largely uncessary but can be enabled if your toolhead setup is not particularly reliable.
-filament_recovery_on_pause: 1	  # 1 = Run a quick check to determine current filament position on pause/error, 0 = disable
+filament_recovery_on_pause: 1	# Run a quick check to determine current filament position on pause/error.
 retry_tool_change_on_error: 1	# Automatically retry a failed tool change.
+While this may mask a unit issue, we are aiming for relability during print.
-bypass_autoload: 1		          # If extruder sensor fitted this controls the automatic loading of extruder for bypass operation
+bypass_autoload: 1		        # If extruder sensor fitted, this controls the automatic loading of extruder for bypass operation
-has_filament_buffer: 0          # Whether the MMU has a filament buffer.
-Set to 0 if using Filamentalist or DC eSpooler, etc
+has_filament_buffer: 0          # We are using a Filamentalist so no separate filament buffer is installed
 #
 # Advanced options.
 Don't mess unless you fully understand.
 Read documentation.
 #
-encoder_move_validation: 1	# ADVANCED: 1 = Normally Encoder validates move distances are within given tolerance
+encoder_move_validation: 0	     # ADVANCED: 1 = Normally Encoder validates move distances are within given tolerance
                                  #           0 = Validation is disabled (eliminates slight pause between moves but less safe)
 print_start_detection: 1	     # ADVANCED: Enabled for Happy Hare to automatically detect start and end of print and call
                                  # ADVANCED: MMU_PRINT_START and MMU_PRINT_END automatically.
 Harmless to leave enabled but can disable
                                  #           if you think it is causing problems and known START/END is covered in your macros
 extruder: extruder		         # ADVANCED: Name of the toolhead extruder that MMU is using
 gcode_load_sequence: 0		     # VERY ADVANCED: Gcode loading sequence 1=enabled, 0=internal logic (default)
 gcode_unload_sequence: 0	     # VERY ADVANCED: Gcode unloading sequence, 1=enabled, 0=internal logic (default)
 ```

-**Klipper:** Enable klipper TTC mitigations </br>
+**Klipper:** Enable klipper timer too close (TTC) mitigations.</br>
 ```
 update_trsync: 1		    # 1 = Increase TRSYNC_TIMEOUT, 0 = Leave the klipper default
 canbus_comms_retries: 3		# Number of retries.
 Recommend the default of 3.
 update_bit_max_time: 1		# 1 = Increase BIT_MAX_TIME, 0 = Leave the klipper default
-update_aht10_commands: 0	# 1 = Config AHT10 for BTT ViViD heater sensor, 0 = Leave the klipper default
+update_aht10_commands: 0	# BTT ViViD specific setting.
+Leave at 0.
 ```

 ### Setting up the EMU software parameters in mmu/base/mmu_macro_vars.cfg
 Unlike the hardware setup files, do not delete the content of this file.
 The below are some common settings that I have found usefull to change from default.
-However the detailed guide on Happy hare needs to be followed to set up your cut tip macro and to configure the system for your specific printer setup.
+However, the **detailed guide on Happy hare must be followed to set up your cut tip macro and to configure the system for your specific printer setup**.
 For more read here: https://github.com/moggieuk/Happy-Hare/wiki/Configuring-mmu_macro_vars.cfg

+> [!WARNING]
+> **WARNING: DO NOT RUN A PRINT WITHOUT CONFIGURING THE ABOVE.** The stock cut tip macro will most likely not work for your setup and you will crash the hotend on the cutter.

 ```
 variable_min_toolchange_z       : 15.0 # Be safe and dont scratch the bed